 Thankfully, her teachers were always patient and encouraging.
 They made sure she had the tools she needed to succeed, no matter how much time or effort it took.

 Because of caring teachers and much hard work, Bethany graduated with higher honors.
 She later went on to nursing school.
 That education allowed her to follow her calling for the next 35+ years: to serve as a pediatric bone marrow transplant nurse at a local children’s hospital.
 And she doesn’t plan to stop anytime soon.

 A Dream for a School

-Like Bethany, Emanuel cares deeply about education — a value he also shares with his family.
-In fact, Emanuel’s brother-in-law, Ojung’u Samwel Mollel aspired to one day build a school.
+Like Bethany, Emmanuel cares deeply about education — a value he also shares with his family.
+In fact, Emmanuel’s brother-in-law, Ojung’u Samwel Mollel aspired to one day build a school.

 It was the perfect location for a school.

 Ojung’u had a dream: to build a school in Kisongo that would provide top-quality, accessible education for local children, no matter their background or circumstances.